IanMercer/Abodit.StateMachine/README.md

 AboditStateMachine
 ====

-A state machine for .NET that implements an easily serializable, async, hierarchical state machines with timing.
+A state machine for .NET that implements easily serializable, async, hierarchical state machines with timing.
 There are plenty of .NET State Machines out there, so what's different about this one?

 Firstly, it's async so the entry, exit or transition actions can use `async await`.

 Secondly, it's hierarchcical which means [you don't have to write as many rules](https://www.cis.upenn.edu/~lee/06cse480/lec-HSM.pdf).

 Thirdly, it includes timing features that work in a 'generative' fashion.
 For example, a recurring timed event only tracks the one next execution time.
 You can register any combination of `At`, `Every` or `After` timed events.
-Externally the state machine presents a single next execution time property.
-This enables persistence of state and timing to a database and easy retrieval of any state machines that need to be run next.
+Externally the state machine presents a single `NextTimedEventAt` property.
+This enables persistence of the state and timing information to a database and easy retrieval of any state machines that need to be run next.
 The async `Tick` call on the state machine advances to the next time and runs any exit, entry and other actions.

+Fourthly, it has a fluent easy to write syntax but also aims to be strongly-typed, both States and Events can be made specific to one state machine, they aren't just enums or strings.

+![State machine](https://user-images.githubusercontent.com/347540/112415752-a1804380-8ce1-11eb-8897-2221d33769c8.png)

 Another novel aspect of the timing code is that it uses a `TimeProvider` which makes time 'mockable' for testing.
 A `ManualTimeProvider` can be set to any date/time and then advanced to trigger actions for testing.
 The default time provider runs on `DateTimeOffset.Now`.

-![State machine](https://user-images.githubusercontent.com/347540/112415752-a1804380-8ce1-11eb-8897-2221d33769c8.png)

 There are three components to the state machine: